Swasth-Apps/swasth.co/src/pages/blog/mindfulness-in-dbt.md

 ## Conclusion

 Mindfulness skills require practice, and with time they can become your most handy tool-set for treating dysfunctional behaviors.
-Start with basicDBTskills with the help of [Swasth](https://www.swasth.co/), an online mental wellness coach, and work your way up to mastering mindfulness efficiently.
-You can learn, practice, and monitor your progress inDBTskills, as well as connect with professional therapists at ease via our adaptive application.
+Start with basic DBT skills with the help of [](https://www.swasth.co/)DBT Coach App, a comprehensive DBT App, and work your way up to mastering mindfulness effectively.

 <!--EndFragment-->